Bernasv/Bernasv.github.io/pages/about.md

 order: 2
 ---

-I'm a Informatic Engineering graduated.
-My main interests are Cyber Security, Artificial Intelligence and Physics.
-I love to play CTFs in my free time.
-I play for the [xSTF](https://ctftime.org/team/15341){:target="_blank"} team of University of Porto since 2017.
-I focus on Reserve engineering and Web challenges that is my main area of interest.
+I’m a Informatic Engineering graduated, working currently as Pentester in [Integrity](https://www.integrity.pt/){:target="_blank"}.
+I was a software developer for 4 years, mainly making Mobile, Web and Desktop apps.
+CTF player for [xSTF](https://ctftime.org/team/15341){:target="_blank"} team of University of Porto since 2017.
+I focus on Reserve engineering and Web challenges.